tommy2118/quiet-spark/setup-instructions.md

    git push -u origin main
    ```

+3. Go to your repository settings on GitHub:
+   - Navigate to "Settings" > "Pages"
+   - For "Source", select "Deploy from a branch"
+   - For "Branch", select "main" and "/" (root)
+   - Click "Save"

+4. GitHub will deploy your site and provide a URL like `https://yourusername.github.io/quiet-spark/`

+The build process has been configured to output the compiled files directly to the root directory, which makes it compatible with GitHub Pages.
+The built files (index.html, css/styles.css, js/main.js) are committed to the repository, so GitHub Pages can serve them directly.

-3. GitHub Actions will automatically deploy the site to GitHub Pages when you push to the main branch.
+Alternatively, the repository is also set up with a GitHub Actions workflow that will automatically build and deploy the site when you push changes.
+This is handled by the `.github/workflows/deploy-to-github-pages.yml` file.

-4. Go to your repository settings on GitHub and check the "Pages" section to find the URL of your deployed site.

 ## Local Development